wentallout/cult-hunter/README.md

 - Switching weapons and fighting styles while fighting
 - Multiple endings
 - Interact with the environments to attack enemies

-Great game example:
-- Action Roguelike:
-	- Skul - The Hero Slayer
-- Hack and Slash:
-	- "Devil May Cry," "Bayonetta," and "Ninja Gaiden"

-## Market Research

-- Market Trends: Keep an eye on industry trends, such as the rise of indie games, the popularity of multiplayer experiences, and emerging gaming platforms like mobile and VR.
-- Competition: Analyze competing games in the hack and slash and roguelike genres to identify gaps and opportunities.
-Look at player reviews and feedback to understand what players like and dislike.
-- Player Feedback: Gather feedback from potential players and gamers through surveys, interviews, and social media to refine your game concept and mechanics.

 ## Problems players have with other hack and slash games